-The above title in itself suggests there is competition between FDM and SLA printing techniques, and that statement is becoming even more true as SLA are hitting the market even harder than ever before due to their increase affordability.
+The above title in itself suggests there is competition between FDM and SLA printing techniques, and that statement is becoming even truer as SLA are hitting the market even harder than ever before due to their increased affordability.

-However, what makes SLA printers even more attractive is their ability to produce prints that are ultimately more detailed and smoother in finish compared to their plastic layer build friends.
+However, what makes SLA printers even more attractive is their ability to produce prints/models that are ultimately more detailed and smoother in finish compared to their plastic layer building friends.
 This is due to being able to print at smaller layer heights (Z-axis) and more importantly a higher XY-resolution.

 FDM Print Quality Factors To Consider

 - Nozzle size affects resolution / print quality

 - The weight of layers may squeeze lower layers and deform print

 - Warping caused when plastics such as PLA & ABS cool after heating